DUI Laws in California

 Under the Influence Offenses:

-• "any person who has 0.4% or more, by weight, of alcohol in his or herblood to drive a commercial vehicle"
+(b) It is unlawful for a person who has 0.08 percent or more, by weight, of alcohol in his or her blood to drive a vehicle.

-• "any person who is addicted to the use of any drug to drive a vehicle"
+(f) It is unlawful for a person who is under the influence of any drug to drive a vehicle.

-• "while having 0.08% or more, by weight, of alcohol in his or her blood, to drive a vehicle and concurrently do any act forbidden by law, or neglect any duty imposed by law in driving the vehicle, which act or neglect proximately causes bodily injury to any person other than the driver."
+(b) It is unlawful for a person, while having 0.08 percent or more, by weight, of alcohol in his or her blood to drive a vehicle and concurrently do any act forbidden by law, or neglect any duty imposed by law in driving the vehicle, which act or neglect proximately causes bodily injury to any person other than the driver.

 Degree of Impairment Required: